miguelibero/aidl-nnrecomend/README.md

 Initially we downloaded the mini training set from aircrowd page.
 It consist in 10.000 randomly chosen sessions.
 At first we worked with it, but results were worse than movilens using GCN algorithm.
 After checking the results, we reached the conclusion that the random data set didn't have a similar distribution to the full dataset, so the results were bad.
 Working with complete dataset, who is 1000M records and 56Gb of compressed data, is non-viable due to our computation resources, so we built a new mini dataset with a histogram more similar to the real one and with a size that is much more workable.
 You can download it from [here](./results/spotify/mini-spotify-data.csv).

 New constructed dataset is so good that results are very good for linear and then GCN does not improve much than linear.
+GCN with attention improve results much more, but it requires a lot of extra memory to run.

 We tried previous song as context data and it works fine, like in movilens.
 Then we tried to use skipped songs as bad rating data and not skipped songs as good rating but those experiments did not improve the results.